openSUSE/news-o-o/_posts/2011-07-23-opensuse-weekly-news-issue-185-is-out.markdown

   * Improve code

-
+â€

+â€œ

       [David Williams: Entomologist UI Changes - Weekly Report #9](http://redache.wordpress.com/2011/07/23/entomologist-ui-changes-weekly-report-9/)

-This week I™ve been working on finishing up the ToDo Lists, which did entail writing a new
+This week Iâ€™ve been working on finishing up the ToDo Lists, which did entail writing a new
       Item Delegate for the list as the previous method of checking which widget had been clicked was less than optimal!.
 I have finished the ToDo List and it will hopefully be merged on Monday into an experimental branch that I can go through and ensure that everything works as